lukecav/awesome-elementor/README.md

 * [Post Grid Elementor Addon](https://wordpress.org/plugins/post-grid-elementor-addon/) - Elementor page builder addon to display posts in the grid.
 Useful for generating post grid from your blog posts with multiple options.
 * [Fancy Elementor Flipbox](https://wordpress.org/plugins/fancy-elementor-flipbox/) - This plugin adds an amazing and customizable flip box widget(with many options) to the Elementor page builder plugin.
 * [Elementor Blocks for Gutenberg](https://wordpress.org/plugins/block-builder/) - Embed Elementor templates inside Gutenberg.
+* [Countdown Timer for Elementor](https://wordpress.org/plugins/countdown-timer-for-elementor/) - Showcase a countdown timer for your next upcoming event or offers with elementor page builder.

 ## Themes which work well with Elementor
 * [OceanWP](https://oceanwp.org/) - OceanWP is the perfect WordPress theme totally free to use with your prefered page builder.